 Every day offers Mrs. McHugh and her students new opportunities to grow in knowledge and challenges to stretch that knowledge with new, real-life applications.
 Sixth graders recognize the high expectations and accountability to which they are held and rise to both.
 When facing seemingly insurmountable problems, students struggle together, brainstorm strategies together, and solve together.
 They build self-confidence and self-reliance in problem-solving, developing the skills necessary for leaders in their local and global communities.

 A variety of learning styles and skill sets are incorporated into each lesson and each day, providing students the avenue to express and self-assess their learning where their strengths lie.
 New, previously unrecognized strengths emerge by experimenting beyond what is familiar and comfortable and daring to be innovative and unique.

-Highlights of the 6th grade experience include a 5-day trip to Catalina Island, community service events, decorating ceramics pieces at a ceramics lounge, and participating in a year-end Geography Bee.
+Highlights of the 6th-grade experience include a 5-day NatureBridge Santa Monica trip, community service events, decorating ceramics pieces at a ceramics lounge, and participating in a year-end Geography Bee.